The Great American Migration of 2020: On the move to escape the coronavirus

 But they had to abandon the plan when they realized their connection to work would be iffy.
 “We don’t have reliable Internet in Mazama, and now that there’s more people hunkering down,” the resource is even less certain, Kevin said.

-The Piaseckis still dream of moving to the country full-time, but the pandemic has given them newfound appreciation for their 100-year-old house in Seattle with a view of Mt.
+The Piaseckis still dream of moving to the country full time, but the pandemic has given them newfound appreciation for their 100-year-old house in Seattle with a view of Mt.
 Rainier.

 “I complain about the traffic, pollution and crowded trailheads,” Kevin said.
 But “it’s easy to take Seattle’s health care for granted.”

-Health care was also why Seattle residents John and Barbara O’Halloran aborted their escape to a wood-frame cabin they own in Mazama on 107 acres abutting a national forest.
+Health care was also a consideration for Seattle residents John and Barbara O’Halloran, who escaped from the city to a wood-frame cabin they own in Mazama on 107 acres abutting a national forest.

 “We can hear the Methow River when the windows are open,” John said.
 “It’s remote, beautiful and frankly where you want to be in a pandemic.”